...

 7. Fixed Wireless Internet

-Fixed wireless internet delivers broadband using radio signals from a nearby tower to a receiver installed at the user’s location.
+Fixed Wireless Internet delivers broadband using radio signals from a nearby tower to a receiver installed at the user’s location.
 This makes it one of the best types of Internet options for rural areas that lack fiber or cable infrastructure.

 • Rural areas with limited wired broadband options